- Bitcoin mining is the process of discovering new blocks, verifying transactions and adding them to the Bitcoin blockchain.

 As part of the programmed measures introduced by Satoshi Nakamoto to steadily decrease the number of bitcoins released over time, the coins awarded to miners are slashed roughly every four years, or 210,000 blocks, in a process known as a “Bitcoin Halving.”
 In 2009, the block reward was 50 BTC.
 This figure was reduced to 25 BTC in 2013.
 The most recent halving occurred in 2020, and saw block rewards fall from 12.5 BTC to 6.25 BTC.

-Note that bitcoin has a 21 million maximum supply cap, and we already have 18.7 million coins in circulation.
+Note that bitcoin has a 21 million maximum supply cap, and we already have 18.9 million coins in circulation.
 Block rewards will no longer be distributed once 21 million BTC has been released to the market.
-Once this happens, miners will only be able to earn rewards from bitcoin transaction fees.
+Once this happens, miners will only be able to earn rewards in the form of bitcoin transaction fees.

 Bitcoin mining difficulty